 Proprietary funds.
 The City maintains two different types of proprietary funds.
-Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
+Enterprise Junds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The City uses enterprise funds to account for its water, wastewater, garbage, storm water, and liquor store operations.
-Internal ascrite funds are an accountide device used to accountate and allocate costs internally among the City's various functions.
-The City uses internal ascrite active activities in the governmental and allocate costs internally among the City's various functions.
-The City uses internal ascrite active account for its information technology and insurance operations.
+Internal ascrite funds are an accountide device used to accumulate and allocate costs internally among the City's various functions.
+The City uses internal service funds are an account for its information technology and insurance operations.
 Because both of these services predominately benefit governmental rather than business-type functions, they have been included within the governmental activities in the government-wide financial statements.
 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
 The proprietary fund financial statements provide separate information for each of its operations that are considered to be major fund of the City.
 Both internal service funds balances have been incorporated into the functions of the governmental activities that benefited from these services.
 Individual fund data for the internal services funds is provided in the form of combining statements elsewhere in this report.
 The basic proprietary fund financial statements can be found starting on page 58 of this report.